95348953489345893524897/pvprepo/information/customcrosshairs.md

 <img width="468" height="397" alt="image" src="https://github.com/user-attachments/assets/e5649a29-2d79-404a-a9b8-ef39d4768e20" />

 11. Test your crosshair in game with ```hud_draw_fixed_reticle 1```
-      - If it is too large then edit your original crosshair image and reimport.
+      - If it is an odd size  then edit your original crosshair image and reimport.
       - If it is an odd color then change ```$color "[r g b]"``` in the vmt's code.